FAQs for Newly Admitted Graduate Students

 - Yes!
 There are actually several orientations, some of which are mandatory, and some optional.

-2. Teaching Assistant Orientation: All students who are hired as Teaching Assistants (TAs) for the 2020-21 year will be required to attend the Campus TA Orientation in Fall.
+2. Teaching Assistant Orientation: All students who will be hired as Teaching Assistants (TAs) in the coming academic year will be required to attend the Campus TA Orientation in Fall.
 All students are highly encouraged to attend the TA orientation now in case they become a TA later in the year (it is only offered once a year).
-For 2020, CEE Students will attend the orientation on Monday, September 21, 2018.
+TA orientation is likely to be Sept.
+25, 2023.

 3. Services for International Students and Scholars (SISS), International Graduate Student Orientation (IGSO): Mandatory orientation program for incoming international graduate students studying at UC Davis on an F-1 or J-1 visa

-4. Graduate Student Orientation (GSO): Optional for all graduate students at UC Davis
+4. AGGIE 201: HIGHLY RECOMMENDED for all graduate students at UC Davis.

 5. Holistic U: Optional to engage students committed to diversity by focusing on a holistic approach to, one’s graduate experience for themselves (You), one’s communities (Us) and the University environment applied to equity, inclusion and diversity.